-The DNC Registry currently has more than 229 million active registrations, an increase of more than 3.8 million registrations from the previous fiscal year (FY).
-According to the report, during fiscal year 2017, 2,259 businesses and other entities paid more than $12.6 million to access the Registry.
-Another 15,536 entities subscribed to access five or fewer area codes free of charge, and 543 entities (such as charitable organizations) claimed “exempt organization” status and also received free access to the Registry.
+The DNC Registry currently has more than 239 million active registrations, an increase of more than 4.1 million registrations from the previous fiscal year (FY).
+According to the report, during fiscal year 2019, 2,014 businesses and other entities paid more than $12 million to access the Registry.
+More than 15,000 entities subscribed to access the Registry, including those who registered for five or fewer area codes free of charge, and 541entities (such as charitable organizations) claimed “exempt organization” status and also received free access to the Registry.

-In FY 2016, 2,353 entities paid Registry access fees totaling more than $12.9 million.
-That year, 17,634 entities subscribed to access five or fewer area codes at no charge, and 503 entities claimed “exempt organization” status and accessed the Registry without paying a fee.
+In FY 2018, 2,163 entities paid Registry access fees totaling nearly $12.3 million.
+That year, 15,045 entities subscribed to Registry, including those who registered to access five or fewer area codes at no charge, and 520 entities claimed “exempt organization” status and accessed the Registry without paying a fee.

 The report concludes that the DNC Registry exists to provide consumers with a choice regarding whether or not to receive telemarketing calls.
-Accordingly, the FTC works to keep it accessible and effective for both consumers and telemarketers.
-As new technology provides new challenges, the FTC actively seeks to address and confront them by, among other things, encouraging private industry, other government agencies, academia, and other interested parties to work towards and create new strategies to help consumers avoid unwanted telemarketing calls.
+Accordingly, the FTC and FCC work to keep it accessible and effective for both consumers and telemarketers.
+As new technology provides new challenges, the FTC actively seeks to address and confront them by, among other things, encouraging private industry, other government agencies, academia, and other interested parties to create and develop new strategies to help consumers avoid unwanted telemarketing calls.

 Mitchell J. Katz